pfdubois/BridgeBidding/source/NoTrump.rst

 .. _transfers:

 .. index::
-   pair:1N;major transfers
+   !single: Jacoby transfers
-   pair:1N;Jacoby transfers
+   single: 1N; Jacoby transfers
-   pair:major transfers;super-accept
+   see: major transfers; Jacoby transfers
+   single: Jacoby transfers; super-accept

 So you bid Stayman with hands that have a four-card major; but what if you have a five-card major?
 You may have a fit if opener has three cards in your suit.